bitwarden/help/_articles/faqs/sso-faqs.md

 ### Q: How does the new Login with SSO capability work?

 **A:** Implementing Bitwarden Login with SSO option separates user authentication from Vault encryption.
-Logging in with SSO will authenticate your Bitwarden session using an existing Identity Provider (IdP) session if it exists, and leverage any currently implemented MFA rules.
+Logging in with SSO will authenticate your Bitwarden session using an existing Identity Provider (IdP) session if it exists, and leverage any currently implemented multi-factor authentication (MFA) rules.

 Once authenticated in, after providing (or creating) your Master Password, your personal Bitwarden Vault data will be decrypted for viewing.